 - Flexibility.
 Even if your financial situation doesn't fit the norm, most primary lenders are flexible enough to consider other solutions.

 - Convenience.
 Primary lenders are locally-based, which makes it easy for you to deal with them directly.
 This also means they are in touch with the local market and can make decisions quickly based on its conditions.

 - Low cost.
 Primary lenders usually do all the underwriting and loan documentation in-house.
 This minimizes the costs that are associated with closing a loan.

 - Smaller down payments.
 Primary lenders don’t usually require a huge down payment.

-Check out weekly recap of primary mortgage market rates every Thursday here.
+Check out our weekly primary mortgage market commentary, which covers the current average mortgage rates every Thursday.

 What is the secondary mortgage market?

 The secondary mortgage market is the mortgage market in which primary lenders sell mortgages to investors such as: